spotinst/help/src/docs/spot-connect/integrations/twilio.md

 # Twilio

-The Twilio integration can be used to send text messages to your team and provides web service APIs for various communication functions such as make/receive phone calls, send/receive text messages etc.
+The Twilio integration can be used to send text messages to your team and provides web service APIs for various communication functions such as make/receive phone calls, send/receive text messages.

 The integration between Spot Connect and Twilio enables you to send tailor-made text messages from Spot Connect workflows to recipients.